An infiltration is detected

 If an infected file is “locked“ or in use by a system process, it will usually only be deleted after it is released (normally after a system restart).

-If any infected files were not cleaned during Computer scan (or the Cleaning level was set to No Cleaning), an alert window prompting you to select actions for those files is displayed.
-Select actions for the files (actions are set individually for each file in the list) and then click Finish.
+If any infected files were not cleaned during Computer scan (or the Cleaning level was set to No Cleaning), an alert window prompting you to select action for those files is displayed.

 Deleting files in archives